finkmoritz/csbcgf/readme.md

 a game state change but rather serves as marker/trigger.
 One example would be the ``StartOfTurnEvent`` which is triggered at the start of each turn.

+Additionally, they may be used to mark the start and end of a certain series of ``IAction``s and thereby provide useful information.
+E.g. before a player draws a card, a ``StartDrawCardEvent`` is triggered.
+After the player has drawn the card, a ``EndDrawCardEvent`` is triggered that also provides the drawn card.

+Other useful ``Event``s to listen to and that are provided out of the box are:
+- ``[Start/End]AttackEvent``: Provides attacking monster card and target character.
+- ``[Start/End]PlayMonsterCardEvent``: Provides monster card and board index.
+- ``[Start/End]PlayTargetlessSpellCardEvent``: Provides the spell card.
+- ``[Start/End]PlayTargetfulSpellCardEvent``: Provides the spell card and target character.

 ## IReactive & IReaction interfaces

 ``Card``s implement the ``IReactive`` interface which means that implementations